Smoothed Shifted Convolutions of Generalised Divisor Functions: Abstract

 \section{Abstract}

-We prove an asymptotic formula for the smoothed shifted convolution of the generalised divisor function $d_k(n)$ and the divisor function $d(n)$, with a power-saving error term independent of $k$.
-In particular, when $k$ is large, this is an improvement on Topacogullari (2018).
+We prove an asymptotic formula for the smoothed shifted convolution of the generalised divisor function $d_k(n)$ and the divisor function $d(n)$ for $k \ge 4$, with a power-saving error term whose exponent is independent of $k$.
+In particular, for sufficiently large $k$, this improves on the result of Topacogullari (2018).